Does anybody know what this type of succulent is called

 Comments (11)

 Comments (2)That is close to how we played it.
 In our version the first person says Ships a sailing, second person asks what's your cargo, first person names something, second person has to name something that correlates in some way to the first.
 If the second person's suggestion is not acceptable he is not allowed to go on the ship and is left in the ocean (has to sit on the floor.)
 This continues over and over with those not naming something acceptable, joining the others in the water and you may have several people in the water.
 Often players realize what the connection is to the two objects and therefore don't have to get down on the floor.
 Guess it sounds silly, but it really is fun, especially when some of the "smartest" people are not making the connection.
 I'm going to keep thinking, and maybe it will come to me.
 Thanks for jogging my memory to this point.
 Merry Christmas.
-Sue...See MoreDoes anybody out there know what type of plant this is?
-Thanks!!
+Sue...See MoreDoes anybody know what this type of succulent is called

-8 years agolast modified: 8 years agocooliceball
+- 9 years agolast modified: 9 years ago

-8 years ago
+- 9 years ago

 Related Stories